SafeExamBrowser/seb-win/doc.md

 ### request header / request value / request salt ###
 ```
 "seb.request.header" : "X-SafeExamBrowser-RequestHash",
-"seb.request.value"			: "SEB",  mapped (string) browserExamKey
+"seb.request.value" ( mapped (string) browserExamKey ) : "SEB",
-"seb.request.salt"			: false,  mapped (boolean) browserURLSalt
+"seb.request.salt" ( mapped (boolean) browserURLSalt ) : false,
 ```

 The request header and value are sent on every request and can be used to customize the behavior of the web application.
-A common application for this config is the assignment of SEB requests to standard user access and / or a special KIOSK mode.
+A common application for this config is the assignment of SEB requests to standard user access and / or a special KIOSK mode (Moodle and ILIAS-SEBPlugin).

 ``` "seb.request.salt" : true ``` will append the url to the request value and send the key as sha1-256 hash.